Chuna Chugay: Chin to Eye

 As the rising fascist regime in the United States increasingly weaponizes racially motivated forced deportation by ICE, it is more vital than ever to look at the histories of communities who have survived displacement and whose lived experiences provide insight into the intergenerational aftermath of state violence.

-Chin to Eye is organized and produced by Grace Muller, whose own practice in drawing, performance, and installation grounds her work as on this project.
+Grace Muller (she/her) is a Los Angeles-born, Brooklyn-based artist and organizer.
+She uses drawing, performance, and installation to recontextualize the contents of her everyday life.
 As an archival assistant at Allied, she participates in the stewardship and future planning of the organization’s archival holdings.
-Muller also hosts the weekly radio show Lilypad with DJ Leggings and contributes to the hospice care of her great aunt, two ongoing sources of playfulness, creative connection, and joy in her life.
+Muller also hosts the experimental pop music radio show Lilypad with DJ Leggings, every Tuesday afternoon on Paper Moon Radio Station.
 Her partnership with Chugay on this exhibition is born from their friendship and mutual trust.